Giri Kedaton: Golden age

 The Giri Kedaton experienced a golden age under the leadership of Sunan Prapen in 1548–1605.
 The power of Sunan Giri (as a title of power) at that time could be compared to the power of the Pope in Rome for Europe in the Middle Ages.
-Almost all important events related to changes in leadership at the center of the Islamic kingdom at that time had to be carried out in Giri Kedaton, not only a religious school, but also a unity that had political power.
+Almost all important events related to changes in leadership at the center of the Islamic kingdom at that time had to be carried out in Giri Kedaton, not only a religious school but also a unity that had political power.

 For example, Sunan Prapen who is said to be the inauguration of Sultan Adiwijaya, the first Sultan of Pajang.
 He also mediated the meeting between Adiwijaya and the regents of East Java in 1568.
 In that meeting, the regents of East Java agreed to recognize Pajang's power as a continuation of the Demak Sultanate.

 Sunan Prapen was also the pacifier of the war between Panembahan Senopati the king of Mataram against Jayalengkara, the regent of Surabaya in 1588.
-The war was motivated by the refusal of the regents of East Java to the power of Senopati which had brought down the Sultanate of Pajang.
+The war was motivated by the refusal of the regents of East Java to the power of Senopati which had brought down the Pajang Sultanate.

-Not only that, Sunan Prapen was almost always at the inauguration of every Islamic king who ascended the throne in all parts of the archipelago.
+Not only that, Sunan Prapen was almost always at the inauguration of every Muslim kings who ascended the throne in all parts of the archipelago.

 Mataram conquest

 The Mataram Sultanate under Sultan Agung's rule wanted Giri Kedaton to submit to it as a vassal.
 In 1630 Giri Kedaton under the leadership of Sunan Kawis Guwa rejected Mataram's rule.
 Not a single Mataram officer dared to face Giri.
-Apparently they are still afraid of Walisongo's holiness even though the council no longer exists.
+They are still afraid of Walisongo's holiness even though the council no longer exists.

 Sultan Agung also appointed his brother-in-law, Prince Pekik, the son of Jayalengkara from Surabaya, to face Giri.
 The spirit of the Mataram troops rose because Pangeran Pekik was a descendant of Sunan Ampel, while Sunan Kawis Guwa was a descendant of Sunan Giri, where Sunan Giri was a student of Sunan Ampel.

 Mataram finally won the war over the conquest of Giri around 1636.
 Sunan Kawis Guwa was invited to continue to lead Giri on the condition that he submit to Mataram.

 Since then, Giri's prestige has faded.
-The substitute for Sunan Kawis Guwa is no longer entitled Sunan Giri, but has the title Panembahan Ageng Giri.
+The substitute for Sunan Kawis Guwa is no longer entitled Sunan Giri but has the title Panembahan Ageng Giri.
 This title influenced the ruler of the Tanjungpura Kingdom in West Kalimantan when he embraced Islam using the title Panembahan Giri Kusuma.